 Since 2005, she has co-hosted the CUNY-T.V. the NY EMMY award winner Nueva York, in which she interviews major Spanish-speaking writers, artists and intellectuals.

 In 2007 she co-founded Café Nueva York, a group of writers who work in Spanish and live in New York, dedicated to reclaiming the forgotten legacy of their forebears who also wrote in Spanish and lived in New York.
 She was a consultant to Nueva York, a major exhibition to be mounted by the New York Historical Society, on the 400-year history of New York’s relations with the Spanish-speaking world.
-Carmen´s newest novel is El libro de Ana (Ana´s book) to be published in Spanish by Alfaguara (LATAM) and Siruela (Spain).
+Carmen´s new novel is El libro de Eva (The Book of Eve).